“Something as small as the flapping of a butterfly's wings

 The stern voice made him look up.
 His father had an even more analytical expression on his face, his eyes, he noted, staring at the burn marks on his arm that he had not had time to deal with yet.
 He swallowed, feeling an insect being evaluated so intensely.

-—Izuku, do you know what the appearance of quirks means?
+"Izuku, do you know what the advent of quirks means?"

 His father smiled at something in his expression.